A framework for probabilistic prediction of remaining useful life in structural materials: Uncertainty quantification framework

 The predictor map relies on both the independent variable $\sigma$ and the model parameters $\bm{x}$, i.e., $y(\sigma^{(k)},\bm{x})$, and the component $A_{kj}$ of the design matrix is given by the following partial derivative

 evaluated at a given set of model parameters, say at $\bm{x} = \bm{\mu}$.

 The model-parameter uncertainty is fully characterized by the multivariate Gaussian PDF given by Eq. (\ref{eq:2}), the mean vector $\bm{\mu}$ and covariance matrix $[\bm{\Sigma}]$.
-The final stage in the UQ framework involves quantifying the impact of model-parameter uncertainty on the uncertainty of output quantities of interest (QoIs) computed from each parametric creep model.
+The final stage in the UQ framework involves quantifying the impact of model-parameter uncertainty on the uncertainty of the QoI computed from each parametric creep model.
 In this context, the creep rupture time serves as the output QoI.